open-tale/open-tale.github.io/_docs/01-introduction.md

 this website can be copied, modified and shared according to the [Apache License 2.0][apache].

-About the system itself, Open Tale is reasonably simple.
-The way that characters evolve is inspired by [Ragnarok Online][ragnarok], with attributes and skills.
+Now about the system itself... the way that characters evolve is inspired by [Ragnarok Online][ragnarok], with skills and attributes that increase their potential.
+And when the character grows stronger, the player **feels stronger** with rolls that use bigger dice, and sometimes more dice!

 That being said, [let's get started!](02-characters)